NVIDIA/python-jetson/README.md

 $ pip install pyftdi
 ```

 Alternatively, use your preferred method to install pyftdi.
+Note that pyftdi
+is known to occasionally break API compatibility with earlier versions.
+The
+version that this tool was written against is pyftdi v0.52.9.

 ### Usage